klunkyfungus/Mixed-Messages/README.md

 ## Usage

-Copy and paste this code into a blank .js file on your code editor and run using Node.js.
+Download this file or copy and paste this code into a blank .js file on your code editor and run using Node.js.

 ## Technology Used